 An international team of scientists, led by the Helmholtz-Zentrum Dresden-Rossendorf (HZDR), have found a new compound of plutonium with an unexpected, pentavalent oxidation state, using the ESRF, the European Synchrotron, Grenoble, France.
 This new phase of plutonium is solid and stable, and maybe a transient phase in radioactive waste repositories.
 The results were published on October 17, 2019, in Angewandte Chemie as a Very Important Paper (VIP).

-Countries across the globe are making efforts to improve the safety of nuclear waste storage in order to prevent the release of radioactive nuclides to the environment.
-Plutonium, has been shown to be transported by groundwaters from contaminated sites for kilometers in the form of colloids, which are formed by interaction with clay, iron oxides or natural organic matter.
-A team of scientists lead by HZDR studies the chemistry of actinides under environmentally relevant conditions, by synthesizing such compounds, and then studying their electronic and structural behavior both with advanced synchrotron X-ray methods experimentally as well as theoretically.
+Countries across the globe are making efforts to improve the safety of nuclear waste storage in order to prevent the release of radioactive nuclides into the environment.
+Plutonium, has been shown to be transported by groundwaters from contaminated sites for kilometers in the form of colloids, which are formed by interaction with clay, iron oxides, or natural organic matter.
+A team of scientists led by HZDR studies the chemistry of actinides under environmentally relevant conditions, by synthesizing such compounds, and then studying their electronic and structural behavior both with advanced synchrotron X-ray methods experimentally as well as theoretically.

 Stable phase of Pu(V)! — no, it is impossible, it doesn’t exist, the synthesis must have gone wrong,” said, at the time, the team of chemists, from the Moscow State University when they all together looked at the data.
 “Chemists were in complete disbelief, but the results were quite clear,” Kvashnina adds.